 No, pepperoni is not entirely pork.
 Most pepperonis are made from a mixture of beef and pork.
 However, they were made from pork initially, but food enthusiasts are also experimenting with other meats like turkey.

 The cuts used to make pork-only pepperonis are the shoulder and belly, which have high-fat content.
 These fatty and flavorful sections give pepperoni pizza its superior taste.
-Contrary to popular opinions, pepperoni is not made from sub-standard leftover meats or fillers.
+Contrary to popular opinion, pepperoni is not made from sub-standard leftover meats or fillers.
 You will know a genuine and low-quality pepperoni from the taste and eating pepperoni pizza from pizza places like ours.

 Like other natural sausage casings, pepperoni casings are made from the animal’s intestines.
 The casings secure the meat and add a firm feel to every bite.
 Due to its popularity, manufacturers have been forced to produce collagen casing.
 These casings are made from proteins extracted from animal hides and are approved by the Food and Drug Administration (FDA).